Taron Johnson

-Taron Johnson (born July 27, 1996) is an American professional football cornerback for the Buffalo Bills of the National Football League (NFL).
-He played college football for the Weber State Wildcats and was selected by the Bills in the 4th round of the 2018 NFL draft.

-Johnson primarily plays as a nickelback and has therefore been an instrumental part of Bills head coach Sean McDermott's base nickel defense, among one of the league's strongest units against the pass.
-He was named a second team All-Pro in 2023, namely for his play as a slot cornerback.
+Taron Johnson (born July 27, 1996) is an American professional football cornerback for the Las Vegas Raiders of the National Football League (NFL).
+He played college football for the Weber State Wildcats and was selected by the Buffalo Bills in the 4th round of the 2018 NFL draft.
+Johnson was named a second team All-Pro in 2023, namely for his play as a slot cornerback.

 Early life

 Johnson played high school football at Sheldon High School in Sacramento, California.
 He was pulled up to the school’s varsity squad as a sophomore, one year earlier than the standard, owing to his exceptional talent.
 He would go on to be the school’s first ever NFL draft pick.

 College career

 Coming out of high school, Weber State was the only college that offered Johnson a football position, so he accepted it.

 Johnson started five games as a freshman at Weber State, and was a full-time starter thereafter.
 As a sophomore, he set a school record with 12 pass break-ups, and then tied the record the following season as a junior.
 As a senior in 2017, he totaled three interceptions, nine pass break-ups, and 49 tackles, earning the Big Sky Defensive Player of the Year award and consensus First Time All-American honors.